Is sitting really the new smoking? Find out what the research says in this #diduknowlink Friday post.

 -Stand while talking on the phone

 -Spend half of your lunch time going for a walk

 -Get up and stretch or walk around every hour

 Every little bit helps, and even 2 minutes every hour can have drastic effects on lowering the risk for heart disease and other health issues.

 Okay I’ve been typing for waaayyy too long in the realm of Sinful Nutrition so I need to get up and move!
-While you stand with me, check out all the other great topics and link-up yours in the process!

 And if you haven’t yet, there is still time to enter to win a Bondi band here.
 The winner will be announced Monday.